appku/.github/README.md

-# .github
+# Welcome to AppKu™
-The AppKu™ organization public repository.
+This the official AppKu™ organization repository.